Everything you need to know about the BBS RS 111 / 112

 But here’s a little secret sauce for you: Instagram.
 Yeah, that’s right, Instagram isn’t just for duckface selfies and food pics anymore.
 People are actually selling stuff there, and wheels are no exception.
 Try throwing in a hashtag like #bbsrs111, and who knows, you might strike gold.

 But your best shot is to head over to the German version of eBay, known as Klein Anzeigen.
-Makes sense, right?
 After all, BBS is as German as Bratwurst and beer.
 A lot of BBS goodies tend to hang out in their home turf.
 Now, when it comes to prices, get ready for a rollercoaster ride.
-You could pay anywhere from €1,000 for wheels that need serious TLC to a whopping €4,000 for a set that’s so pristine, you’d think they were crafted by the wheel gods themselves.
+You could pay anywhere from €1.300 for wheels that need serious TLC to a whopping €4.000 for a set that’s so pristine, you’d think they were crafted by the wheel gods themselves.

 And if you’re done with all that web scouring, here’s a little pro tip – set up some search notifications on eBay.
 Then, you play the waiting game.
-It’s like fishing, but without the fish.

 The Part Numbers